sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 - [**/Hardware**](./Hardware) - Eagle PCB, SCH and LBR design files
 - [**LICENSE.md**](./LICENSE,md) - contains the licence information

+## Documentation

+- [**Arduino Library**](https://github.com/sparkfun/SparkFun_ARGOS_ARTIC_R2_Arduino_Library) - SparkFun ARGOS ARTIC R2 Arduino Library
+- [**Hookup Guide**](https://learn.sparkfun.com/tutorials/argos-artic-r2-satellite-transceiver-shield-hookup-guide) - a hookup guide for the SparkFun ARGOS Satellite Transceiver Shield - ARTIC R2

 ## Thanks

 The SparkX ARGOS Satellite Transceiver Shield is a remix of the reference design kindly provided by the Arribada Initiative and Icoteq Ltd.

+## License Information

+This product is _**open source**_!

+Please review the LICENSE.md file for license information.

+If you have any questions or concerns on licensing, please contact technical support on our [SparkFun forums](https://forum.sparkfun.com/viewforum.php?f=152).

+Distributed as-is; no warranty is given.

+- Your friends at SparkFun.